You’re preparing for your first year of teaching and searching for new teacher must haves.

 5. Paper Filing Pocket Chart

-Place into it graded papers, student supplies, manipulatives, read aloud books…whatever you want.
+Use it for graded papers, student supplies, manipulatives, read aloud books, etc.

 6. Heavy-Duty Pencil Sharpener